craig-glass/E-learning/testing_documentation.md

 - Tested students URLs - when user is logged out, it redirects them to the login page and therefore the response status code is 302 for the page user wants to visit.

+- Same error tests ran on URLs as other apps where kwargs must be specific in the URL, or an error occurs.